Cold Feet? How to Warm Up a Hesitant Client!

 A couple of hours later, when we returned to the workshop from our lunch break, I actually had a full-blown panic attack!
 I didn’t have the money for this costly training and didn’t know how I would get it.
 But I had signed a binding contract.

 A colleague saw that I was upset, coached me through my distress and I went on to successfully complete the year-long program.
 (How did I get the money?
-That’s another story for another day!)
+It was a miracle!
+But that’s another story for another day!)

 I sometimes have prospective clients who go through a similar process.
 They come to me seeking help for their problem and get excited about the solutions I offer.
 Then when the time comes to pay, suddenly they get cold feet and say they can’t afford it.